soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 You will need to redo `source ~/Day45/code/config.sh` (or `. ~/Day45/code/config.sh`) for every new shell you create or when you relogin __OR__ whenever you _edit_ the file.
 This last part is very important.
 Changing the file does not do anything until you source it.

-For now since we will be changing it alot just remember to re-`source` it everytime you change it or create a new terminal/shell.
-However you can get it to be sourced everytime you create a new shell by adding it to your `.bashrc` or `.profile` file.
+For now since we will be changing it often just remember to re-`source` it every time you change it or create a new terminal/shell.
+However you can get it to be sourced every time you create a new shell by adding it to your `.bashrc` or `.profile` file.
 (If time demonstrate)

 ## Wrappers: